blackberry/Community/Cascades.md

 **Past Presentations**
 * _Astonishing UIs using the new BlackBerry 10 framework_
-* _Astonishing UIs using the new BlackBerry 10 frameowkr continued_
+* _Astonishing UIs using the new BlackBerry 10 frameowrk continued_
+* _Cascades - connecting, retrieving, storing and displaying your data_

 **Scheduled Presentations**
-* _Cascades - connecting, retrieving, storing and displaying your data_
 * _Building Compelling 3D Apps using Cascades and OpenGL ES_

 ### Presentations and Other Media